salehA13/salehA13/README.md

 **Building AI for Healthcare 🏥**

-CS graduate from King Saud University (minor in AI & Data Science).
+CS graduate from Prince Sultan University (minor in AI & Data Science).
 Co-founder & CTO at [MedFlow](https://medflow.sa) — where we're turning doctor-patient conversations into structured clinical notes using AI.
 Previously at SDAIA (Saudi Data & AI Authority).

 I care about shipping real products at the intersection of AI and healthcare.